Multimodal Molecular Pretraining via Modality Blending: Multimodal Molecular Pretraining via Blending

 \subsection{Learning Objective}

-To achieve unified modeling of molecules that facilitates organic integration of different depictions of atoms and their relations across 2D/3D spaces, we design a new `blend-then-predict' training paradigm that consists of two steps: $1)$ modality-blended encoding that encodes a molecule with blended information from different modalities; and $2)$ modality-targeted prediction that recovers the original 2D and 3D input.
+To facilitate fine-grained alignment and organic integration of different depictions of atoms and their relations across 2D/3D spaces, we design a new `blend-then-predict' training paradigm that consists of two steps: $1)$ modality-blended encoding that encodes a molecule with blended information from different modalities; and $2)$ modality-targeted prediction that recovers the original 2D and 3D input.
 The pre-training process is illustrated in Figure~\ref{fig:method}.
 The core idea is to bind different modalities together at a granular level by blending relations from multiple modalities into an integral input from the get-go, to encourage the model to discover fundamental and unified relation representations across heterogeneous forms.

 \paragraph{Modality-blended Encoding}

 Multimodal learning aims to learn the most essential representations of data that possess inherent connections while appearing distinctive between different modalities.
 In the context of molecules, atom relationships are the common attributes underpinning different representations across 2D/3D modalities.
 This motivates us to leverage relations as anchors, to align both modalities in a fine-grained manner that blends multimodalities from the very beginning.